anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 : Proof-of-Identity, as defined in {{RFC5272}}.

 PVR:
-: Pledge Voucher-Request is a request for a voucher sent to the domain registrar.
+: Pledge-Voucher-Request is a request for a voucher sent to the domain registrar.
 The PVR is signed by the Pledge.

 RA: